EV Market in South Asia: Trends & Growth Overview

 Sri Lanka

-• 100% Tax Exemption: No import duties on fully electric vehicles.
+• 100% Tax Exemption: 100% import duty exemption for electric vehicles.

 Pakistan